Frequently Asked Questions for Veterinarians in Louisville

 Doerr Animal Clinic recommends yearly visits for most pets and older pets coming in more frequently – at least every 6 months.
-Yearly exams include physical examinations by our veterinarians plus annual vaccinations or booster vaccinations, parasite screening & prevention and various lab tests performed.
+Yearly exams include physical examinations by our veterinarians plus annual or booster vaccinations, parasite screening & prevention, and various lab tests performed.

 For puppies and kittens, we need to see them on a more frequent schedule during their first year of life.
 For pets over age 7, we recommend exams and blood work every 6 months to help us detect diseases and issues before they become a problem.

 Why does my pet need a dental cleaning?

 Many people think that it is normal for a dog to have bad breath, but that is not the case.
 Bad breath is caused by bacteria in the mouth that create byproducts that contain sulfur.
 Regular home cleanings accompanied by scheduled professional cleanings will help to prevent bad breath and the bacteria that cause it.

 - Increases risk for heart, liver and kidney disease

 - Can cause severe pain and problems for your pet

 Pets need regular dental cleanings to increase quality and length of life and:

 - Allows us to chart dental disease over time